Umuzi-org/tech-department/content/topics/python-specific/virtual-envs/_index.md

 ---
+TODO: virtualenv video
 _db_id: 165
 content_type: topic
+ready: true
 title: Virtual Environments
-TODO: virtualenv video
-ready: True
 ---

 A good solid underatanding of virtual environments is critical to any serious Python developer.
 The purpose of a virtual env is "isolation of dependencies".
 This will probably sound confusing but I'll explain with an example.